z336/blog/src/pages/writing/how-to-build-this-website.md

     └── utils/
 ```

-Note that there are many other files and folders up and down the tree, but generally these are what I work with.
-Some of these are absolutely required (<code>pages/</code>, for example) and some are used out of convention.
+Note that there are many other files and folders up and down the tree, but generally these are what I work with in a project like this.
+Some of these are absolutely required (<code>src/pages/</code>, for example) and some are used out of convention.
 See [Project structure](https://docs.astro.build/en/basics/project-structure/) for a more detailed explanation from Astro.

 Here's what I use these directories for: